 - Possibly some warm water depending on how much cauliflower you have after the puree step (more detail about amount in the method section below)

 - Place your cauliflower in a pot, add water, and boil until soft.

-- While the cauliflower begins to boil, pour your yeast and sugar into the bowl of your stand mixer, and add your 1/2 cup of warm water to activate it.
+- While the cauliflower begins to boil, pour your yeast and sugar into the bowl of your stand mixer.

 - Returning to the cauliflower, when it’s soft, remove it carefully from the water, put it in your preferred pureeing device (Ninja/Blender/Food Processor), and puree!

-- Add your second cup of flour, and mix again until it’s all incorporated.
+- Add your flour, and mix with your dough hook until it’s all incorporated.

 - When your dough is close enough to the right consistency, stash it in a lightly oiled glass bowl, and top it with plastic wrap to rise for an hour or so.
 About 15 minutes before your rise is done, place your pizza stone in the oven, and preheat it to 425 degrees F.

-- Throw down some flour and/or corn meal on your pizza stone, and shape your dough directly on the pizza stone (much easier this way than shaping then transporting, we found out)
+- When your pizza stone is hot, remove it from the oven, throw down some flour and/or corn meal on your pizza stone, and shape your dough directly on the pizza stone with a rolling pin (much easier this way than shaping then transporting, we found out)

 - Bake until done!